Sell My Damaged or Non-Running Car

 What To Expect When Selling A Faulty Car

 Price quotations for damaged and broken cars will vary on a vehicle-by-vehicle basis due to the individual differences.
 When selling a damaged vehicle you should always be up-front about the condition of the car as giving a completely accurate portrayal of both the positives and the negatives of your vehicle can help us to search our network and generate the best quote for your vehicle.

-When looking into selling your damaged vehicle it can be a little disheartening to hear that the car you paid so much for is now worth significantly less for salvaged parts, which is why it’s important to remember that you are selling damaged goods.
+When looking into selling your broken, non-running vehicle, it can be a little disheartening to hear that the car you paid so much for is now worth significantly less for salvaged parts, which is why it’s important to remember that you are selling damaged goods.